 A marketing plan to support the expanded annual program, as agreed with the venue and presenting partners.

 Evidence of any risks identified in your project as a result of COVID-19 and how you plan to mitigate these risks.
 You may also wish to provide information on alternative plans should your proposed project or activity be impacted.
-For example, consider including a risk management statement or plan if your project includes activities which are impacted by, or could be impacted by, public heath restrictions, such as public gatherings.
+For example, consider including a risk management statement or plan if your project includes activities which could be impacted by key personnel illness, replacement of key personnel, or postponement of activity.

 Up to 5 A4 pages in a Word or PDF document only (maximum file size 5MB)

 Applicants to In the House can request a draft review when the application is complete.
 Check the key dates calendar for the draft review deadline.

 You are strongly encouraged to make the request for a draft review well before the deadline to give the department enough time to provide feedback as well as time for you to update your application on receipt of the review.

 How to request a draft review in Online Grants:

 You will receive a message confirming your draft has been successfully submitted for review.